 It amazes me how people can watch a documentary like “What the Health?” yet still insist on putting poison into their bodies without at least an attempt at eating clean.
 I actually heard someone tell a child that they were a “good girl” for eating pork and not only eating veggies.
 Who says that?
 Well it definitely shouldn’t be a person who’s BP baseline is on the verge of cardiac arrest.

 At the very least, I can control the majority of what my family eats.
 I buy all the groceries and prepare all meals according to the menu I’ve planned.
 I am unbothered by the negative comments due to lack of knowledge or discipline.
 The same way folks wanna clown my so called rabbit food, I can remind them that they are eating eggs aka chicken embryo aka lump of fowl menstrual cholesterol…or chitlins aka pig intestines aka swine dookie chute.
-Which reality sounds more offensive and incredibly unappealing?
+Which in reality sounds more offensive and incredibly unappealing?
 Yeah, that’s what I thought. 😁